PostHog/posthog.com/contents/newsletter/pivot-your-startup.md

 ---
 title: Read this before you pivot your startup
-date: 2024-03-21
+date: 2024-03-25
 author:
   - james-temperton
 featuredImage: >-
   https://res.cloudinary.com/dmukukwp6/image/upload/v1710126230/posthog.com/contents/images/blog/story-about-pivots.png
 featuredImageType: full
 tags:
+  - Product-market fit
-  - Startups
+  - Being a founder
 crosspost:
-  - Product engineers
-  - Engineers
   - Founders
   - Blog
 ---

 YouTube used to be a [dating website](https://www.theguardian.com/technology/2016/mar/16/youtube-past-video-dating-website).
 Twitter used to be a [podcasting platform](https://www.businessinsider.com/how-twitter-was-founded-2011-4).
 Wrigley, the chewing gum company, [originally sold soap](https://en.wikipedia.org/wiki/Wrigley_Company).
 Few startup founders get it right first time, and a well-timed and executed pivot is (almost) always worth it.

 Take Wrigley, for example.
 In the 1890s, when the company started [selling scouring soap](https://www.lib.uchicago.edu/collex/exhibits/sweet-home-chicago/history-chocolate-and-candy-making-chicago/wrigley-spearmen-work-and-play/), packs of chewing gum were an added extra to encourage people to order.
 But the gum soon proved more popular than the soap.
 The rest is chewy, minty history.